 Entering a place of residence, commercial structure or locked vehicle with the intent to commit a crime constitutes burglary under California Penal Code 459 PC.

 If you are facing burglary charges in the state of California, it’s important that you hire a criminal defense lawyer who can represent you.
-The Helfend Law Group can assist you in fighting charges of burglary and related crimes.
+The Helfend Law Group can inform you of your legal options and assist you in fighting charges of burglary and related crimes.

 The elements of burglary under 459 PC

-For you to be found guilty of burglary under California Penal Code 459 PC, the state prosecutor must prove the following elements of the crime:
+For you to be found guilty of burglary under California Penal Code 459 PC, the state prosecutor must prove the following elements of the crime, beyond a reasonable doubt:

 - You entered a residential or commercial structure, a room within a structure, or a locked vehicle,